Fus3n/gem-assist/README.md

 *   **Web Interaction:**  Web interaction tools may not work as expected due to rate limits and other issues.
 *   **File download tool:** Might not show progress or filename (if not explicitly provided) correctly if file download endpoint is dynamic
-*   **Multi Turn tool calling:** Sometimes when AI calls multiple tools if each tools returns huge amount of data it could break it sometimes

 ## License